marcosrdac/potential_methods_processing/README.md

 ![](asa45.png)

-Bellow image (from Wikipedia) helps understanding the concept of envelope (in red).
+Bellow image (from Wikipedia) helps understanding the concept of envelope (in red) of a function (in blue).

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Analytic.svg/1024px-Analytic.svg.png)